ibm-cloud-docs/Cloudant/api/cloudant_query.md

 is the next level of sort.

 The sort field can be any field.
-Use dotted notation if desired for subfields.
+Use dotted notation if needed for subfields.

 The direction value is `asc` for ascending, and `desc` for descending.